How to Let Go of the Past and Trust Again

 Don’t make assumptions that they are going to be just like your ex-partner was.
 So if your ex was a cheater, it doesn’t mean everyone is a cheater or that you’re going to focus on cheating signs.

 A lot of people misinterpret that a person is cheating just because he looked at a woman in the restaurant… Oh my God!!!
 He must be cheating… We need to get the facts and not make assumptions.
 So gather what you really see not what you make up.
+This will also avoid insecurities in your relationship.

 I’ve certainly learned that if you look whatever you look for, you’re going to find it.
 So if it’s cheating, you’re going to find it so look for the good stuff and you’ll find that as well… It’s also a really good way to shift towards a positive mindset.
 The main thing you want is to balance your head and heart in dating.